श्रुति · खण्डः 2

 — J.R.R.
 Tolkien, Letter 131

 Every tool in Tolkien's workshop pointed to Sanskrit.
 Comparative philology begins with Sanskrit.
 The reconstruction of PIE depends on Sanskrit.
 When he sat down to build a mythology, he built it from the deepest materials he had.
 And the deepest materials were Vedic.
+He was not borrowing from India.
+He was reconstructing from fragments what India had preserved intact — the same way a paleontologist reconstructs a skeleton from scattered bones, knowing the architecture because one complete skeleton survives in another museum.

 The Reverse Engineer — Tolkien Walking the Road Backward